 What is glycolic acid?

-How does it work?
+How does glycolic acid work?

-Why should I use it?
+Why should I use glycolic acid?

-When should I use it?
+When should I use glycolic acid?

 In your evening skincare routine – glycolic acid increases skin’s sensitivity to the sun so it’s safer to use it at nighttime (make sure to wear an SPF50 the following day).
 Your skin might need getting used to glycolic acid if you’ve never used it before, so start off by using it once a week and gradually increase to see how your skin adapts.
 Be sure to follow up use of glycolic acid with soothing, hydrating products that will help to strengthen and support your skin barrier and reduce any likelihood of sensitivity.
 It’s also important to be careful what ingredients you pair glycolic acid with it’s best to avoid layering with other active ingredients like retinoids and vitamin C.